Urban water management and green infrastructure were the focus of the fifth AIPH Green City Briefing.

 “This is a historic Botanical Garden, but we are moving towards something more resilient.
 In our first Phytotechnology Station, we implemented two filtering marshes on the edge of the existing aquatic garden.”
 The marshes filter the water used in the garden to ensure it is of good quality (i.e. by removing phosphorus and nitrate surpluses and removing suspended solids).
 Joan added: “The water is in a closed loop so we are not wasting anything.
 It was a huge success and showcased how beautiful green infrastructure can be.”

 The Montréal Botanical Garden has installed two further Phytotechnology Stations to address different issues.
-Find out more in the case study on the AIPH website.
+Find out more in the Case Study.

 Expanding on the use of plants in city water management, Gary Grant, Technical Director at the Green Infrastructure Consultancy, highlighted the benefits of green walls.
 In particular, he emphasised the use of plants to keep buildings cool.